-The South Hy-Vee Store will be on site to cater meals
+The North Hy-Vee Store will be on hand to cater meals

 and snacks in the 24th Fighter Squadron Mess Hall starting on

-Wednesday morning up through noon Monday, Labor Day.
+Wednesday at noon up through noon Monday, Labor Day.
 A

 wide variety of breakfast, lunch and dinner meals will be